Inventsable/inventsable-legacy-site/adobe apps.md

 * Allow sources from FontAwesome and free fonts
 * New button is made from selection
 * Radio control if color or if monochrome

+# TenSecondTutorials

+* Use components that fetch a URL and list that builds from a fetched JSON -- specifically working from a mastersheet on the website.